-With RAP, Mr. Sedano advises state commissions and other decision-makers and works with them in workshop settings on energy efficiency, demand response, renewable energy, pricing, smart grid, transmission, and wholesale electric market issues.
-Mr. Sedano is supporting FERC-NARUC Collaboratives, and the State and Local Energy Efficiency Action Network, among other projects that promote policy advances through engagement.
-In December 2012, he was elected to RAP's Board of Directors.
+Richard Sedano is director of RAP's U.S. programs.
+He advises state commissions and other decision-makers, often working with them in workshop settings, on energy efficiency, demand response, renewable energy, pricing, smart grid, transmission, and wholesale electric market issues.
+Mr. Sedano is also engaged in several projects that address the “power sector of the future.”
+In December 2012, he was elected to RAP's board of directors.

 In November 2009, Mr. Sedano was awarded the National Association of Regulatory Utility Commissioners’ Mary Kilmarx Award.
-In September 2011, he received an award from the National Association of State Energy Officials (NASEO) for his service.
+In September 2011, the National Association of State Energy Officials (NASEO) presented him with an award for his service.
 Mr. Sedano served as chair of NASEO from 1998-2000.
-He is currently a member of the board of directors of Northeast Energy Efficiency Partnerships and co-chair of its EM&V Forum.
-Mr. Sedano received his BS in engineering from Brown University and his MS in engineering management from Drexel University.
+He is a member of the board of directors of Northeast Energy Efficiency Partnerships and co-chair of its Evaluation, Measurement, and Verification Forum.
+Mr. Sedano received his bachelor’s in engineering from Brown University and his master’s degree in engineering management from Drexel University.